SERVICE AREA: Adult Social Care and Housing

 Contract Type: Permanent

-Please visit the Adult Social Care career opportunities page which holds inspiring testimonies from team members, a guide to what the Island offers as well as personal development opportunities we offer.
+Please visit the Adult Social Care career opportunities page which holds inspiring testimonies from team members, explanation of what each Team delivers and a guide to what the Island offers as well as personal development opportunities we offer.

 Team IWC Values:

 We are proud of our commitment to offer:

 - Supporting and supervising all our social care workforce

 - Providing opportunities for our staff as they develop and progress their professional careers

 - Providing regular training opportunities.